Abilene paradox

-In the Abilene paradox, a group of people collectively decide on a course of action that is counter to the preferences of many or all of the individuals in the group.
-It involves a common breakdown of group communication in which each member mistakenly believes that their own preferences are counter to the group's and, therefore, does not raise objections, or even states support for an outcome they do not want.
-A common phrase relating to the Abilene paradox is a desire to not "rock the boat".
-This differs from groupthink in that the Abilene paradox is characterized by an inability to manage agreement.
+The Abilene paradox is a collective fallacy, in which a group of people collectively decide on a course of action that is counter to the preferences of most or all individuals in the group, while each individual believes it to be aligned with the preferences of most of the others.
+It involves a breakdown of group communication in which each member mistakenly believes that their own preferences are counter to the group's, and therefore does not raise objections.
+They even go so far as to state support for an outcome they do not want.

-Explanation
+A common phrase related to the Abilene paradox is a desire to not "rock the boat".
+As in groupthink, group members jointly decide on a course of action that they would not choose as individuals.
+However, in groupthink, individuals undergo self-deception and distortion of their own views (driven by, for example, not wanting to suffer in anticipation of a future they sense they cannot avoid by speaking out), whereas in the Abilene Paradox, individuals are unable to perceive the views or preferences of others, or to manage an agreement.

+Overview

 The term was introduced by management expert Jerry B. Harvey in his 1974 article "The Abilene Paradox: The Management of Agreement".
 The name of the phenomenon comes from an anecdote that Harvey uses in the article to elucidate the paradox:

-The Abilene paradox is similar to groupthink; however, groupthink individuals are not acting contrary to their conscious wishes and generally feel good about the group decisions.
-Like groupthink theories, the Abilene paradox theory is used to illustrate that groups not only have problems managing disagreements, but that agreements may also be a problem in a poorly functioning group.